IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

 14. Click the **Veeam Backup and Replication** toggle button to disable the installation of Veeam.

-    At the time this document was written, the only add-on service available at provisioning time is Veeam.
+    At the time this document was written, the only add-on service available at provisioning time was Veeam.
 To learn more about Veeam, go <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-tenant-veeam" target="_blank">here</a>.
-Since this is a demonstration environment, Veeam is not deployed.
+Veeam is not deployed for the demonstration.

-15. Click the **I have read and agreed to the following license agreements** check box.
+15. Click the **I have read and agreed to the following license agreements** checkbox.
 16. Click the **Create** button.

+The provisioning process is automated and includes provisioning the bare metal servers and deploying the VMware software stack.
+Provisioning time varies based on the number and configuration of the bare metal servers.
+When the ITZ environment used for this learning plan was originally created, the provisioning of the site took approximately XXX hours.

 #